Boscillator/oal/README.md

   useable between a trade study script and flight code.

 ## Non-Goals
+- **Being a monte-carlo framework:** O.A.L. will never contain code that requires a certain structure for your codebase, and instead provides utility routines that can be used a-la-cart with your existing monte-carlo or <abbr title="Operational Flight Software">OFS</abbr> framework.
 - **DO-178B Certification:** This software is not ready for use in safety-of-life critical applications.
 Perhaps this will become a goal in the future.